firecracker-microvm/firecracker/docs/getting-started.md

 ## Prerequisites

-If you need an opinionated way of running Firecracker, create an `i3.metal` instance using Ubuntu 18.04 on EC2.
+If you need an opinionated way of running Firecracker, launch an `i3.metal` instance using Ubuntu 18.04 on EC2.
 Firecracker uses [KVM](https://www.linux-kvm.org) and needs read/write access that can be granted as shown below: